dragoonsouls/TLoD-TMD-Converter/README.md

 The idea of this tool is to preserve the model as originally shown ingame.
 Much of the tools over internet add or remove stuff from the models (such as: Dragoon wings; convert Quad faces into Tri faces), maybe is not the BEST tool if you want something fast.

 Also i added a very specific functionality for researchers and modders, when you export the 3D model a .dat file will created, this file will contain useful data of each primitive type used in models and also the quantity of each one.
 Also a .txt will be created with a count number of Vertex/Normal/Primitive of each object in the file and a sum of all the file.

+i want to thanks a lot to this people who came my main inspiration to learn programming!:

+TheFlyingZamboni Monoxide Illeprih Zychronix

+and all the people from the TLoD Global Discord!.
+Cheers!.